 While companies spend most of their Big Data budget on transformation and innovation, “defensive” investments like cost savings and compliance take up a greater share every year.
 In 2019, only 8.3% of investment decisions were driven by defensive concerns.
 In 2022, defensive measures made up 35.7% of Big Data investments.

-27% of business executives say its company's Big Data initiatives are profitable (Capgemini)
+Around 1 in 4 business executives claim their company's Big Data initiatives are profitable (Capgemini)

 The biggest challenges companies face when implementing Big Data are budget constraints (Capgemini)

 50% of US executives and 39% of European executives said budget constraints were the primary hurdle in turning Big Data into a profitable business asset.
 Rounding out the top 5 challenges were data security concerns, integration challenges, lack of technical expertise, and proliferation of data silos.

 Colocation data centers generate over $50 billion in revenue each year (Statista)

 Third-party data storage is a growing industry.
 For companies too small to afford their own data centers, “colos” offer an affordable way to stay in the Big Data game.
 While data centers are clearing over $30 billion today, revenue is projected to hit $136.65 billion by 2028.

 The US has almost twice as many data centers as the UK, Germany, and China combined (Cloudscene)

 Big Data couldn’t exist without data centers to store and transmit data from all over the world.
 There are 2,749 data centers in the US alone.
 These data centers offer vital cloud, managed, and colocation data services.